About me

 In the early 2000s, I moved to the UK, where I lived, studied, worked, and raised my family.
 Over the years, I found myself moving between many different communities — creative, professional, immigrant, and long-established families — each offering its own perspectives on resilience, relationships, and the complexity of human experience.
 These encounters gradually deepened my interest in people and the stories they carry.

 This growing curiosity eventually led me to psychology and, later, to counselling.
-I completed a degree in Psychology followed by an MSc, and I am now training as a counsellor at the Life-Force School of Counselling in Colchester while gaining clinical experience through placement.
+I completed a degree in Psychology followed by an MSc, trained as a counsellor at the Life-Force School of Counselling in Colchester where I gained clinical experience through placement.
 My diverse background — personal, cultural, and professional — informs a practice grounded in openness, respect, and a belief in our capacity for growth and change.

 My Training